jk-github/asennawordpress/README.md

 # asennawordpress
 Installs wordpress to linux via puppet

+Downloads puppetlabs modules to manage mysql and apache2 installations and creates a user account for wordpress on mysql.

 Note: overwrites the site.pp file so make a backup if you want to save it.
+NoteII: The root password used for mysql installation is unsecure since its stored here as plaintext make sure to change it for actual use.

 ##Usage